MECHANO3B-I-OLOGY/SFA_FECO_analyzer/readme.md

 Feel free to open an issue or submit a pull request if you want to contribute to the project.

+### Acknowledgements

+[Bioformats](https://github.com/ome/bioformats?tab=readme-ov-file), a java library for reading and writing life sciences image formats, is used and packaged under the GPL 2.0 to convert .cxd files to .tiff files for ease of use.

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.